ciscowireless/wifi-dashboard/README.md

 Create an admin user with privileges to write/delete data

-Commands to create the required tables are in the **mysql** directory
+Commands to create the required tables are in the /mysql directory

 MySQL is used for _temporary_ data manipulation only